yimuchen/dotfiles/nvim/README.md

   `lua/customize/lazy` directory.
 - Language specific configuration should be defined in each of their `after/plugin/lspconfig-<language>.lua` file.
-Additional plugin configurations should also be placed here.
+Additional plugin configurations should also be done in a `after/plugin/myconfig.lua` file or similar.

 ## Decision on external dependencies